 What if I question my employer about my rates, can he cut my hours or stop rostering me on?

 Absolutely not!
 It is a breach of the Fair Work Act for an employer to sack you or stop rostering you on because you raised concerns about your wages.

-Unfortunately, I think this has left many workers feeling disenchanted and angry.
-As those in privileged positions whom wouldn’t have a quam about missing out on $80 a week are making decisions based on their own circumstances and the well being of the business and not that of the people working in them.
+Unfortunately, this seems to have left many workers feeling disenchanted and angry.
+As those in privileged positions whom wouldn’t have a qualm about missing out on $80 a week are making decisions based on their own circumstances and the well being of the business and not that of the people working in them.